 *The two walking tours take one hour respectively and may vary depending on personal will.

 Set inside the basement of an unmarked apartment, this small private museum has amassed an amazing collection of over 6,000 striking Chinese propaganda posters from 1910 to 1990, recording a great recent history lesson of the country.
-With an admission fee of 20RMB (less than four dollars), you are entering a world of art works that are often ignored by bigger museums.
+With an admission fee of 20RMB (less than four dollars), you are entering a world of artworks that are often ignored by bigger museums.
 Many of the collections were rescued from recycling centers or trash cans, while some were bought from remote rural places in China.
 These posters are hung out in order of the different years, with a little story written also in English under each.
-Here you will read how Chairman Mao and his red soldiers restored the collectivism of the Chinese people, learn the stories behind the Big Leap, cold war and appreciate some folk art paintings.
+Here you will read how Chairman Mao and his red soldiers restored the collectivism of the Chinese people, learn the stories behind the Big Leap, and the cold war, and appreciate some folk art paintings.
 The fantastic gift shop in it has original and copy posters for sale, along with some felt posters and postcards.
-At reasonable price you can get an original space race poster of 70’s or an English leaning textbook for Chinese students of 60’s, just name a few.
-Many western visitors refer it as "one of the best collections in the world".
+At a reasonable price, you can get an original space race poster of the 1970s or an English learning textbook for Chinese students of the 1960s, just to name a few.
+Many western visitors refer to it as "one of the best collections in the world".

-4. Cycling though the French Concession
+4. Cycling through the French Concession

 5. Shanghai Disney Resort

-Built near Shanghai's Pudong International Airport and first opened to public in 2016, this themed resort is the first Disney Resort in mainland China.
-It includes Enchanted Storybook Castle, the largest and most immersive Disney castle so far; a Toy Story based theme hotel; a smaller replica of the Downtown Disney in Florida; and most thrillingly, a high-tech reimagined world of Pirates where you will be on a pirate adventure with Caption Jack Sparrow and Caption Davy Jones.
+Built near Shanghai's Pudong International Airport and first opened to the public in 2016, this themed resort is the first Disney Resort in mainland China.
+It includes Enchanted Storybook Castle, the largest and most immersive Disney castle so far; a Toy Story-based theme hotel; a smaller replica of the Downtown Disney in Florida; and most thrillingly, a high-tech reimagined world of Pirates where you will be on a pirate adventure with Caption Jack Sparrow and Caption Davy Jones.
 Doesn't it sound like nothing you can experience anywhere else?
-About three times the size of the Hong Kong Disneyland, the site was designed in an elegant Art Nouveau style with a strong touch of Chinese Zodiac's 12 signs presented by Disney characters.
-If you're traveling Shanghai with kids, schedule one day for this wonderland and have a blast.
+About three times the size of the Hong Kong Disneyland, the site was designed in an elegant Art Nouveau style with a strong touch of the Chinese Zodiac's 12 signs presented by Disney characters.
+If you're traveling to Shanghai with kids, schedule one day for this wonderland and have a blast.